GSA-TTS/identity-handbook/_articles/appdev-doc-auth-test-plan.md

 details and up-to-date cadence.

 **Mock IDs:**
-If you want test using a mock ID, you can access them using the link [here](https://docs.google.com/spreadsheets/d/15Npyy5Qc9gHs8d-RWvdgWciNYwGGVmur_3GLcRDpwAA/edit?gid=0#gid=0).
+If you want to test using a mock ID, you can access them using the link [here](https://docs.google.com/spreadsheets/d/15Npyy5Qc9gHs8d-RWvdgWciNYwGGVmur_3GLcRDpwAA/edit?gid=0#gid=0).

 ### Test Procedure